 Let’s break that down a little bit more.
 You talked about MCL.
 Can you clarify what MCL stands for and what you meant by projects that have compliance needs?

 An MCL violation would be something that is in your operations permit for your water system or your wastewater system.
-MCL stands for maximum contaminant limit, and on water, for example, it would be a radium or arsenic or nitrates or nitrites, something that you would do testing for.
+MCL stands for maximum contaminant limit, and on water, for example, it would be radium or arsenic or nitrates or nitrites, something that you would do testing for.
 If you are looking to get a grant for an MCL violation, you must have a project planned, which means you have to have a report into the DNR, a preliminary engineering report that states what the issue is and what the proposed solution is.
-The reason for this is because there are a lot of communities that can have violations, but it’s kind of a first come, first serve sort of thing.
-So even if you have a violation and you need the help, if you’re not planning for it, there’s other people ahead of you that have planned for it.
-So the best way to get that, would to get a report into the DNR stating how you’re gonna fix that.
+The reason for this is because there are a lot of communities that can have violations, but it’s kind of a first-come, first-serve sort of thing.
+So even if you have a violation and you need the help, if you’re not planning for it, there are other people ahead of you that have planned for it.
+So the best way to get that would be to get a report into the DNR stating how you’re gonna fix that.
 Even if you don’t currently have a violation that’s a good way to go about that.
 What was your other question?

 Water Infrastructure Project Compliance Requirements

 I mean, basically what you’re saying is, if you’re finding out from the DNR or other regulatory authorities that you’ve got something wrong with a water, drinking water, or wastewater system, you’re not meeting your limits by our permits.
 There could be funding available to you, but they would be anticipating that you do some sort of a study first to show what your interest is in fixing it, not just asking for a handout.
 Is that what you’re saying?